ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

 copyright:
   years: 2014, 2018
-lastupdated: "2018-06-26"
+lastupdated: "2018-06-29"

 ---
 {:new_window: target="_blank"}

 # Ordering {{site.data.keyword.blockstorageshort}}

 You can provision {{site.data.keyword.blockstorageshort}} based on your needs and preferences in two ways.
-The two options are Endurance and Performance
+The two options are Endurance and Performance.

 - You can provision **Endurance** tiers that feature pre-defined performance levels and features like snapshots and replication.
 - You can build a high powered **Performance** environment where you can allocate the specific input/output operations per second (IOPS) rate that you want.